civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2006-02-15 (Revision 543)
 Fixed:    Mistake in tileset.cpp which prevented loading of tile file
-Fixed:    Rreport start of wonder when deleting the first item and the second
+Fixed:    Report start of wonder when deleting the first item and the second
           item is a wonder
-Fixed:    Building mainteneance deficit spending.
+Fixed:    Building maintenance deficit spending.
 Added:    Default string loading for mods that lacks those strings.
 Added:    DoNotImportDefaults flag to prevent default string loading in
           updated mods.